 At KS3 students look at the purpose and end goal of education as stepping point to the adult lives.
-By year 9 students are engaged in considering how the work of work that they are preparing for has changed and is changing and how their options will relate to this.
+By year 9 students are engaged in considering how the world of work that they are preparing for has changed and is changing and how their options will relate to this.

-At KS4 in year 10 all students are offered the chance of a short work placement as well as either a taster day at HSFC or a college and apprenticeship day based on their MEG predictions.
-Students in year 10 also have a mock interview day to develop their skill set.
+At KS4 in year 10 all students are offered the chance of a short work placement as well as either a 6th form taster day or a college and apprenticeship day based on their MEG predictions.
+Students in year 11 also have a mock interview day to develop their skill set.
 In year 11 students receive detailed career guidance from the in-house adviser and are assisted in college/apprenticeship choices.

-At KS5 year 12 students again have a week-long work placement as well as university taster days and visits in year 13.
+At KS5 year 12 students have a week-long work placement as well as university taster days and.
 Students are again offered expert advice and guidance to ensure that they are equipped for the next important transition in their life.
+Students in year 12 and 3 receive careers guidance through our enrichment programme.